 As a chamber musician, her work has taken her to a variety of venues from Freight And Salvage in Berkeley, Old First Concerts and Legion of Honor Listening Series in San Francisco, to George Lucas’ Northern California wedding in 2013.
 Emily is a member of the San Francisco based string ensemble, The Arden Quartet, which performs on concert stages and at special events throughout the Bay Area.
 With a passion for early music, Emily is also a founding member of the baroque ensemble MUSA and has performed with both the San Francisco Bach Choir and the American Bach Soloists Academy.
 She has also played in concert for the Santa Cruz and Berkeley Fringe Baroque Festivals and Early Music America’s Young Performers Festival in 2014.

 In addition to her classical work, Emily has performed with indie rock bands at The Fillmore, The Fox Oakland, Rickshaw Stop, and DNA Lounge and frequents recording studios, appearing on albums such as Hurley, by Weezer.
 She has played in sold out arenas with the Trans-Siberian Orchestra and on festival stages including the Hardly-Strictly Bluegrass Festival.
 She performs and records with the Magik*Magik Orchestra and made her Stern Grove festival debut with the band Geographer.
-She feels lucky to have been able to perform love with some of her favorite bands like Journey and Third Eye Blind.
+She feels lucky to have been able to perform live with some of her favorite bands like Journey and Third Eye Blind.

 Emily is a Suzuki certified violin teacher and holds a private studio at her home in San Francisco.